Hutan Ashrafian: Early life and education

-Ashrafian also holds a Master of Business Administration from Warwick Business School, graduated in 2017.
+Ashrafian also holds a Master of Business Administration degree from Warwick Business School, from which he graduated in 2017.

 Career

-Ashrafian was appointed as Chief Scientific Adviser at the Institute of Global Health Innovation, Imperial College London in 2017.
+Ashrafian was appointed as chief scientific adviser at the Institute of Global Health Innovation, Imperial College London, in 2017.

-In 2017, he co-founded Oxford Medical Products along with Jan Czenurska to treat overweight and obesity with a novel hydrogel.
+In 2017, he co-founded Oxford Medical Products alongside Jan Czenurska to treat obesity with a novel hydrogel.

 In September 2020, during the COVID-19 pandemic, he became the chief medical officer of British American Tobacco where he developed a plant-based COVID-19 vaccine with its subsidiary KBP, and served there until August 2021.

 In August 2021, he was appointed as the chief scientific officer of Flagship Pioneering.

-Ashrafian is Professor of Research Impact at Leeds University Business School and also Senior Research Fellow at Imperial College London.
-He has worked on documentaries for BBC and Smithsonian Channel.
+Ashrafian is Professor of Research Impact at Leeds University Business School, and Senior Research Fellow at Imperial College London.
+He has worked on documentaries for the BBC and the Smithsonian Channel.

 Research

-Ashrafian's research is focused on a wide programme ranging from life sciences, philosophy of science and artificial intelligence, ancient history and art.
-In the life sciences these focus on mechanistic and clinical therapeutic solutions in obesity, cancer, metabolic syndrome, gut microbiome dysfunction, and musculoskeletal dysfunction.
+Ashrafian's research is focused on a wide programme ranging from life sciences, philosophy of science and artificial intelligence to ancient history and art.
+In the life sciences, these focus on mechanistic and clinical therapeutic solutions in obesity, cancer, metabolic syndrome, gut microbiome dysfunction, and musculoskeletal dysfunction.
 In a research published in 2014, he concluded that social networking programs can help reduce the obesity.

 Philosophical contributions include those in areas of physiology, the Simulation Argument, temporal paradoxes in theoretical physics and artificial intelligence interactions (AIonAI law) and psychiatry, AI and politics and the Turing Test.
 In artificial intelligence field, Ashrafian is one of the authors of STARD-AI protocol, a reporting guideline for artificial intelligence, and QUADAS-AI, a quality assessment tool for artificial intelligence.
 He is considered one of the leading researchers in artificial intelligence.

 In ancient history his work includes books on contextualizing historical events and figures such as Alexander the Great and Xenophon with accurate timelines and scientific explanations of occurrences.
 This extends in separating myth from legend in classical Greek and Homeric poetry and explaining the medical diseases prominent historical characters such as the Pharaohs Tutankhamun, Akhenaten, Julius Caesar and Henry VIII's multiple marriages and behaviour which have subsequently featured in documentaries where Ashrafian is interviewed.

 His 2012 work on the Eighteenth Dynasty of Egypt, theorized that the Pharaoh Tutankhamun had temporal epilepsy that led to his early demise.
 The book he co-authored with his student Francesco Maria Galassi, named Julius Caesar's Disease: A New Diagnosis. was reviewed by Spyros Retsas of the British Society for the History of Medicine and Neurological Sciences.

-In art, he has worked on identifying diseases, and previously unrecognized anatomical and pathological features in over 60 famous artworks that includes those in the renaissance, and ancient art.
-This includes the work of Leonardo da Vinci, where he identified a hernia in the famous image of the Vitruvian man.
+In art, he has worked on identifying diseases, and previously unrecognized anatomical and pathological features in more than sixty famous artworks that includes those in the Renaissance, and ancient art.
+This includes the work of Leonardo da Vinci, where he identified a hernia in da Vinci's famous image the Vitruvian Man.